How to Find an Immigration Lawyer That’s Right for You

 Not all lawyers are good lawyers.
 That goes for immigration lawyers too.
 There are some red flags to avoid these situations.

-Avoid attorneys who solicit your business at an immigration office or court house.
+Avoid attorneys who solicit your business at a government immigration office or court house.
 The legal profession sees this as unethical behavior.
 This technique for finding clients targets you when you are potentially vulnerable.

 Some immigration consultants and “notarios” may exceed boundaries.
 Only attorneys may provide legal advice.
 If you have one of the problems listed above, it’s very difficult for consultants not to provide unauthorized legal advice.
 This could get you in trouble.